little-Dave/kin/README.md

 # README
 ## Kin
-The best parts of life are often defined by the memories we make with other people.
-People — friends, family, *people* — help teach us about life and about ourselves, and in this way, they help us find meaning while we're here.
-We hold these memories in our hearts and feel them deeply, but every once in a while, years will go by before something — a smell, a song, the color of the sky — jogs a memory.
+The best parts of life are oft defined by memories we make with other people — memories we hold in our hearts and feel deeply.
+Every once in a while, years will go by before something — a smell, a song, the color of the sky — jogs a forgotten one.
 Document it.
 Here.
 Let's spend more time reminding ourselves what life is really about.
-Spend more time remembering your kin.
+Spend more time celebrating your kin.

+Current functionality is limited — all photos shown in GIF demos are seeded data, and demonstrate the app's intent.
+Still, feel free to clone and check it out if you'd like.
+The API is available here: https://github.com/little-Dave/kin_api.
+The seeded data belong to username: dave password: test.

                                              Create an account